A Local’s Guide to the Best 16 Things to Do in Golden Gate Park San Francisco

 Getting around Golden Gate Park

-Many of the main things to do in Golden Gate Park are near each other, so you could walk from one to the other.
+Many of the main things to do in Golden Gate Park are near each other, so that you could walk from one to the other.
 If you want to see the entire park, but don’t want to walk the entire thing, consider bringing or renting a bike.
 It’s an incredibly bike-friendly park, especially with the Slow Streets that started during the pandemic.

 If you’re like, this is too much activity for me, there is also a FREE Golden Gate Park Shuttle with multiple stops throughout the park.
 Click here to find free shuttle stops!